.png)

 A low multiplier, on the other hand, typically indicates a more conservative approach.
 This can be appealing to investors seeking stability, especially in volatile tech markets.
 It suggests the company is less reliant on debt and has a stronger equity base.

-- Growth and flexibility: SaaS companies often need capital to scale quickly.
+- Growth and flexibility: SaaS firms often need capital to scale quickly.
 A moderate equity multiplier can be a strategic choice, allowing for growth while maintaining a reasonable level of risk.

 Tech companies need to have flexibility, so that they can quickly react to the fast market changes.
 Too much debt can limit that flexibility.